Dreamer of the Day: Reception

 Scholar of fascism Roger Griffin praised the book.
-He called it "essential" and "a brilliant study of the shadowy, phantasmagorical world of the postwar neo-fascism, most of which would be quite invisible through the taxonomic lenses applied by Neocleous, Renton, Sternhell, Gregor, De Grand, Paxton or Kallis".
-He later praised it as "an impressively researched exploration of just one 'story' in the internationalization of post-war fascism, its extraordinary ideological diversity and earnestness, and the bizarre fantasy world which some fascists still inhabit while they wait for the 'interregnum' to close."
-Spencer Sunshine called it Coogan's "opus".
+He called it "essential" and "a brilliant study of the shadowy, phantasmagorical world of the postwar neo-fascism".
+He complimented it as "an impressively researched exploration of just one 'story' in the internationalization of post-war fascism, its extraordinary ideological diversity and earnestness, and the bizarre fantasy world which some fascists still inhabit while they wait for the 'interregnum' to close."
 Political scientist A. James Gregor, critical of the idea of "neo-fascism" itself, nevertheless noted the book as "one of the better accounts of all the 'neofascists' discovered by connecting them through the most transient of connections".
 Political science professor George Hawley recommended it as an introduction to Yockey.

 It received some amount of praise from far-right figures; far-right publisher John Morgan of Arktos Media said in a conversation with Arthur Versluis that despite the author's "baseless accusations", the book was "impressive for its breadth and detail".
 Paleoconservative writer Paul Gottfried wrote a review of it for the magazine Chronicles, saying that Coogan's portrait of Yockey showed him to be "an emotionally distraught loner with a morbid attraction to Hitler" that "combined anti-egalitarian and anti-materialist opinions with a favorable view of the Soviet Union".
 Marxist writer Loren Goldner also praised it in the magazine Race Traitor and the French newspaper Le Monde diplomatique.
 Goldner called the book "excellent" and "essential" for understanding postwar fascism, particularly for its "painstaking reconstruction" of Yockey's life, as well as "the post-1945 international fascist regroupment".